thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/switch.md

-# switch

 Executes a user-defined function that returns a connection label or a list of connection labels.
 The message is routed via the specified connection(s).
 If the script returns a single string, it is treated as a one-element list.
 If the script execution fails, the message is routed via the `Failure` connection.
 Supports **TBEL** and **JavaScript**.

-## Preconditions

-There are no requirements for the incoming message structure.

 ## Configuration